awsdocs/amazon-elasticache-docs/doc_source/redis/shard-find-id.md

-# Finding a Shard's Id<a name="shard-find-id"></a>
+# Finding a Shard's ID<a name="shard-find-id"></a>

-You can find a shard's id using the AWS Management Console, the AWS CLI or the ElastiCache API\.
+You can find a shard's ID using the AWS Management Console, the AWS CLI or the ElastiCache API\.

 **Topics**
 + [Using the AWS Management Console](#shard-find-id-con)